Application period: May 28, 2021 to September 28, 2021

 One-Year Marshall Scholarship: The one-year scholarship is aimed at applicants who wish to study in the UK and have convincing reasons to pursue a one-year scholarship rather than the traditional two-year Marshall Scholarship.
 To be eligible for the one-year scholarship applicants must have a clear post-scholarship plan.
 This should demonstrate what the applicant plans to do immediately after the Marshall Scholarship and why one year spent in the UK would enhance these plans.
 It is a condition of the award that Marshall Scholars must proceed to a degree that can be completed within the 12 months.
 Nine- or ten-month graduate study programs are not eligible for this scholarship.

 Two-Year Marshall Scholarship: The traditional Marshall Scholarship is tenable for two academic years but may be extended by the Commission, though not beyond the end of a third academic year.
 Third-year extensions are granted by the Commission on a limited basis, for strong academic reasons, subject to the availability of funds.

 Candidates may apply for a one-year or a two-year scholarship but not both.

 Application process: online (except for hard-copy official transcripts, which are mailed)

 Application requirements: Applications are made in one of eight regions in the United States.
 Candidates may apply in the region of their home address or in the region of current residence/employment/study.

-● Short essay: Post-Scholarship Plans: Candidates should describe their immediate plans upon completion of their Marshall Scholarship and how two years spent undertaking a degree in the UK will enhance these plans.
+- Short answer on post-scholarship plans (150 words): Candidates should describe their immediate plans upon completion of their Marshall Scholarship and how two years spent undertaking a degree in the UK will enhance these plans.
 Candidates should describe plans for employment or further study and indicate how they will develop ongoing connections with the UK.
 Candidates should also indicate a career objective.
-(300 words)

 More information: http://www.marshallscholarship.org/applications/faqs